davidelaverga/Sophia-1st-MVP/README.md

 Boundaries

-Never pretends to feel
+No pretending to feel

 No sexual engagement

 No harmful guidance

-No fixed labeling
+No fixed identity labels

 No value-shapeshifting

 📈 Observability & Monitoring
-Custom Metrics
+Key Metrics

-Skill activation frequency
+Emotional skill activation

 Intent routing accuracy